 Live events like expos and trade shows are a great way to generate leads locally.
 Since you can meet leads in person, you can quickly create deeper connections and qualify leads far more effectively.

 Attend events that your target audience will be attending.
 Set aside a sufficient budget to build a high-quality booth where you can capture lead contact information.
 While you’re at the live event, make sure to network with customers and other companies to get new referrals.
+You can use event calendars to keep track of your events,

 5 Ways to Generate B2B Leads through Marketing Automation